Successful Second Year for UM Real Estate Fall Forum - HottyToddy

 By Griffin Bates

-More than 60 students at the University of Mississippi had a chance to meet with a diverse group of real estate companies recently and expand their networks within the industry.
+More than 60 students at the University of Mississippi had the chance to meet with a diverse group of real estate companies recently to expand their network within the industry.

 This was the second year of the forum, but it gained the attention of many students and companies.
 Sergio Garate, assistant professor of finance, felt that there was not a large enough presence from real estate companies at the university’s career fairs so he worked to create an event for job opportunities in the field.